ste316/calcWalletValue/README.md

         * `main.py --report --total`
         * NOTE: this function load data from walletGeneralOverview.json

-    * See a single crypto amount/value in fiat over time:
+    * See a single crypto amount and value in fiat over time:
         * `main.py --report --singleCrypto`
         * NOTE: this function load data from walletValue.json